Bareflank/MicroV/README.md

 <img src="https://github.com/Bareflank/MicroV/raw/master/docs/cross_platform.png" alt="cross-platform" align="right" height="300" />
 - **Cross-Platform Support:** In open source, examples of hypervisors that are capable of supporting guest virtual machines include Xen, KVM, and VirtualBox.
-The first two only support Linux and BSD and while VirtualBox expands this support to Windows and macOS, it sacrifices security.
-MicroV aims to support as many operating systems as possible including Windows, Linux, UEFI and others without sacrificing performance and security.
-This is accomplished by ensuring the hypervisor is a self-contained binary, independent of the operating system running in the root VM.
-All of the supporting applications are written in raw C++ to maximize cross-platform support, and any code that is platform specific, including drivers, is broken into the platform specific logic (which is minimal) and common logic that can be used across all platforms.
+The first two only support Linux and BSD and VirtualBox expands this support to Windows and macOS, while sacrificing security.
+MicroV aims to support as many operating systems as possible including Windows, Linux, UEFI and others while maintaining performance and security.
+This is accomplished by compiling the hypervisor as a self-contained binary, independent of the root operating system.
+All of the applications provided by MicroV are written in raw C++ to maximize cross-platform support, and any code that is platform specific, including drivers, is broken into the platform specific logic (which is minimal) and common logic that can be used across all platforms.